-There are many old Irish wedding traditions that have been lost over the centuries, as other cultures have barged in on us.
+We have lost many old Irish wedding traditions over the centuries, as other cultures have barged in on us.
 Here are some traditions that Nicole Buckler thinks we need to revive.

 There are many gorgeous Irish wedding traditions that have fallen by the wayside.
 Some of them are so sweet and so layered with historical meaning that it would be a shame for them to fade into the mists of distant history.
 So I’m here to remind ye’all about them and to shake them back into life.

 Around the 1560s, the Catholic Church in Ireland sought to make marriages in Ireland more formal.
 Up until then, many couples chose to wed at home.
-And then when they had children, they were christened at home too.
+They even christened their children at home.
 This was when brehon law was still largely in effect, and the marriage would be arranged through the local brehon or other qualified person.
-But this wasn’t the case once the church started to meddle.
+But once the church started to meddle, things began to change.

 Up until even 100 years ago, Irish women had a special gown made for their wedding day, but it was of any colour you could dream of.
 For example, in 1877, Margretta Adams married the dashing Robert Dunlop in the drawing room of the quite fancy Ashville House.
 She wore a glamorous tan gown made from poplin (a type of corduroy, would you believe).

 Traditionally in Ireland, the bride’s wedding attire was much more sensible, in a good way.
 The wedding dress was typically a fancier version of everyday dress.
 In fact, women wore outfits that they could wear again as their Sunday best, or to other weddings.
-Some made dresses that could easily be altered (for example, by taking off extra frills) to be appropriate for other life events, like christenings.
+Some made dresses that could easily be altered (for example, by taking off extra frills) so they could be used for other life events, like christenings.

-There is some evidence that for a period in time, Irish women preferred blue wedding dresses, and left white dresses to the upper-class brides.
+Evidence suggests that for a period of time, Irish women preferred blue wedding dresses, and left white dresses to the upper-class brides.
 According to Críostóir Mac Cárthaigh, Archivist at the National Folklore Collection, UCD, there is a very old rhyme that backs this idea up: